tnustrings/ct/readme.md

 }
 ``

+the two ticks `` open and close a code chunk.

+the two slashes // mark the following path to begin with a file name, foo.py.

-when we open a chunk for the first time, like //foo.py above, it is followed by a colon.
+when we open a chunk for the first time, its path is followed by a colon.

-the preceeding // in //foo.py marks this code chunk as a file root.

-chunk names are noted as paths, e.g. /bar for the chunk named bar in the last opened file. we put some code into the /bar chunk.

-the #py signals the programming language for syntax highlighting, you can leave it out.
+the #py signals optional syntax highlighting.

+our chunk //foo.py references a child-chunk, ``bar``. we put code into bar by opening a second code chunk, /bar.

 ``/bar: #py
    print("my bar")